wannier-berri/wannier-berri-org/README.md

 Contributing
 ------------
-You all will be given write acess to the repository , but master branch is protected.
+If you read this, you are given also write acess to the repository, but master branch is protected.
 Please, create a branch and make a PR for any change.
+After a PR is merged, I will compile on my machine and copy the contents of `./html` to the `~/public_html` folder on the hosting server.

 PDF images
 ----------
 html does not support `\*.pdf` figures, but all `\*.pdf` figures in `source/\*/` directories will be automatically converted  to `\*.pdf.svg`.
 So in the .rst files please reference the `\*.pdf.svg` files instead of `pdf`s.
 Please do not add the converted figures to repository.
 If you add original svg figures, please do NOT name them `\*.pdf.svg` ,  otehwise they may be accidentally removed.
 To remove all converted figures type ``make clean_fig_svg``.
+Youi need to have the `pdf2svg` utility installed

 Table of contents
 ------------------